 The subwoofer connects wirelessly to the bar.
 However, you have to wire the satellites to the sub.

 The satellites need to be wired to the wireless subwoofer.

-The Vizio Elevate doesn't have a display, however, on the side of the bar, some vertical lights display and flash depending on the setting you adjust.
+The Vizio Elevate doesn't have a display, though the side of the bar has some vertical lights that display and flash depending on the setting you adjust.
 There's also audio feedback when you change the EQ presets.

 The Vizio Elevate has some physical controls that let you adjust the bar's basic functions.
 You can turn the bar on and off, select the input, activate Bluetooth pairing mode, and adjust the volume.

 There's a small remote that lets you control the bar's functions.
 It also has a display screen, which has better visibility than other Vizio models like the Vizio SB36512-F6.

 The Vizio SmartCast app acts as the soundbar's remote, and you can use it to control all of the bar's settings.
 You can also use it to check for updates, view system information, and run a speaker test on specific channels.